 Analytical impurity reference standards guide and govern the work in chemical sciences, ensuring consistency across a wide range of companies across pharmaceutical and medicinal R&D, forensic science and environmental analysis.
 As a result, when selecting the analytical standards for research and development of chemicals or calibration and ongoing quality control, there are a number of potential pitfalls that can risk the success of a project, reducing efficiency.

-During this hour-long webinar, Joe Lackey, technical specialist at LGC and Toni Rantanen, quality manager at TRC, show how Toronto Research Chemicals (TRC) chemistry planning groups’ robust approach to chemical synthesis and quality control has been designed to solve specific problems faced by customers when purchasing impurities used as analytical references.
+During this hour-long webinar recording, Joe Lackey, technical specialist at LGC and Toni Rantanen, quality manager at TRC, show how Toronto Research Chemicals (TRC) chemistry planning groups’ robust approach to chemical synthesis and quality control has been designed to solve specific problems faced by customers when purchasing impurities used as analytical references.
 The webinar ends with a case study illustrating the consequences of using low-quality impurity standards.

-By watching this webinar recording – soon to be uploaded – you will learn how TRC confronts the major issues faced by customers when purchasing impurities, and how these issues may impact you directly.
+You will learn how TRC confronts the major issues faced by customers when purchasing impurities, and how these issues may impact you directly.
 The content of this webinar is useful for those working in quality control across industry, R&D and those involved in buying decisions.
 It will also be helpful for those working in the production of regulated products.

 - The work-flow for in-house development of structure elucidation techniques, in cases where an incorrect impurity structure had been assumed based on inadequate quality control data